Alexigbokwe/ExpressWebJs/README.md

 ## app/Http/Controller

 The app/Http/Controller directory is used to store all your Http and WebSocket controllers.
-This directory is automatically created when you run:
+This directory is automatically created when you run: for http controller:

     expresswebcli make-controller [CONTROLLER_NAME] [--r]

-for http controller or
+for websocket controller:

     expresswebcli make-ws-controller [CONTROLLER_NAME]

-for websocket controller

 ## app/Events